 City : Learning Slopes : What Employers Want

-All jobs are different but there are some skills that all employers look for, so it's worthwhile investing time and (if you can afford it) money into developing these skills:
+There are some key skills that all employers look for, so it's worthwhile investing time and a bit of money into developing your key skills...

 Top 10 Skills Employers are Looking for

-- English: Your employer will expect you to have a basic level of English and they may even expect a higher level depending on the job you are going for so it's worth while brushing up on these skills
+1) English: Your employer will expect you to have a basic level of English and they may even expect a higher level depending on the job you are going for so it's worth while brushing up on these skills.

-- Maths: The same applies as for English, check out the English and Maths floor for information on what courses are available
+2) Maths: The same applies as for English, check out the English and Maths floor for information on what courses are available.

-- ICT Skills: ICT (Information and Communications Technology) skills are getting more and more important for a lot of jobs so having strong skills in ICT could really help you stand out as a job applicant
+3) IT Skills: IT (Information Technology) skills are getting more and more important for a lot of jobs so having strong skills in IT could really help you stand out as a job applicant.

-- Sector Specific: The sector that you are applying for may have specific courses that are either expected of you, or which would give you a head start.
+5) Sector Specific: The sector that you are applying for may have specific courses that are either expected of you, or which would give you a head start.
 Check out some of your options on the Employment Sectors floor of this building.

-- Communication skills : Being able to express yourself, in person, over the phone and in meetings is really important.
-You'll find there is some excellent advice on this on the Kent University website
+7) Effective Communication: Being able to express yourself, in person, over the phone and in meetings is really important.
+You'll find there is some excellent advice on this on the Kent University website.

-- Organisation: Can you show that you are well organised?
+8) Organisation: Can you show that you are well organised?
 That if your boss gives you some document or item you won't lose it?
-This is all stuff that your future employer wants to know before they hire you
+This is all stuff that your future employer wants to know before they hire you.

-- Time Management: Time Management is important because your boss needs to know that if they give you a job that needs to be done by a certain date, you will get it done!
+9) Time Management: Time Management is important because your boss needs to know that if they give you a job that needs to be done by a certain date, you will get it done!

 How Do I Show These Skills?

-You will need to show them in two ways, on your CV and in person.
+When applying for a job, you will need to show your skills in two ways: 1) on your CV and 2) in person.

-For more information on how to build the perfect CV, you can check out the CV Hothouse.
+For more information about putting your skills on your CV, you can check out the CV Hothouse.